 ⚠️ Is a Letter of Protection a Loan?

 No, a Letter of Protection is not a loan.
 You are not borrowing money.
 Instead, your doctor agrees to delay collecting payment until your case settles.
-However, you are still legally responsible for those medical bills, even if your case doesn’t result in compensation.
-That’s why you need to work with a reputable doctor and attorney who understand personal injury law.
+However, you are still legally responsible for those medical bills, even if your case doesn’t result in a settlement.
+That’s why you need to work with a doctor and attorney who understand personal injury law.

-Example: If you’re injured in a car crash and need chiropractic care, but don’t have the funds, your attorney can issue an LOP to the doctor.
-The doctor agrees to treat you with the understanding they’ll be paid when your case settles.
+Example: If you’re injured in a car crash and need chiropractic care, but don’t have the money, your attorney can issue an LOP to the doctor.
+The doctor agrees to treat you with the understanding they will be paid when your case settles.

 👩⚕️ How Does a Letter of Protection (LOP) Work With Accident Doctors?

-When you’ve been hurt in a car accident and can’t afford to pay out-of-pocket for treatment, an LOP (Letter of Protection) makes it possible to receive the care you need right away.
+When you have been hurt in a car accident and can’t afford to pay out-of-pocket for treatment, an LOP (Letter of Protection) makes it possible to receive the care you need right away.

 But how exactly does the process work between your attorney and your accident doctor?